Hospitality, Friendship, Encouragement

 5. Sunday is Weston and Rachel's 1st wedding anniversary!
 This year has flown by.
 They are happy and growing, and we enjoy getting to spend time with them.
 It's fun to have adult kids!

 I hope you all have a wonderful weekend.
 Ours will be a normal one, starting with family night tonight.
-We played a new game at Emma's house and I bought it right away.
+We played a new game at E's house and I bought it right away.
 We are going to play tonight, and eat pizza.
 And probably laugh alot.
 My kind of night!

 Thursday, May 13, 2021